 You must provide your personal information, passport number, and intended travel dates.
 Once you have paid and entered all details, we will manually book your Inca Trail permits and send you a manual confirmation.

-How should I prepare for the Inca Trail 5 days?
+How should I prepare for the 5 days Inca Trail slow version tour?

 The key to preparing for the Inca Trail is gradually increasing your mileage in the weeks following your hike.